Courts in Goa and Sikkim Freeze GST Action against Delta

 The Bombay HC at Goa Orders Gov’t to Refrain from Final Action

-The High Court of Bombay at Goa has ordered the Government not to issue final orders on the GST collection demands recently sent to Delta Corp and its subsidiaries amounting to more than ₹23,200 crore without prior approval by the court.
+The High Court of Bombay at Goa has ordered the Government not to issue final orders.
+The order pertains to the GST collections demands recently sent to Delta Corp and its subsidiaries.
+These amount to more than ₹23,200 crore.
+The Court specified that the government must seek approval from the Court before issuing final orders.
+Read more: Court freezes GST Action against Delta.

 “Basis a statement made on behalf of the concerned tax authorities, the Hon’ble High Court has directed such authorities not to pass any final orders on the captioned show cause notices without the prior permission of the Hon’ble High Court.
-Dates have been fixed for completion of pleadings and the hearing and final disposal of such writ petitions,” the statement added.
+The statement added that the Court has fixed dates for completion of pleadings and the hearing and final disposal of such writ petitions.

 “This statement about not passing any final orders on the impugned show cause notice is accepted, and the concerned respondents will have to abide by the same,” the bench comprising Justice M.S.
 Sonak and Justice Bharat P. Deshpande stated, observing that the GST Enforcement arm of the Union Government in the face of the Central Board of Indirect Taxes and Customs (CBIC) has acknowledged the court’s direction.